cusec/2024/README.md

 <details>
   <summary>Learning Log</summary>

+- Effectively communicating and collaborating with a designer to build a website from scratch.🤝
+- Using developer mode in figma.🧑‍💻
 - Using Next.js 13 app router, and using 'Link' and 'Image' components instead of `<a>` and `<img>` tags.🔗🖼️
 - Defining custom types using TypeScript.✅
 - Using Tailwind to rapidly create layouts and basic styling.🚀